ftnext/plone_conf_2018/about_additional_track/PITCHME.md

 ### Talk lineup (1/2)

-In Python Web Day, there are talks about...
+In Python Web Day, there are 3 talks about @color[#c98452](REST API).

-- RESTful API
 - Django & Django REST Framework
 - Serverless Framework
-- GeoDjango
+- Machine Learning Application (Micro Service)

 Note:

-We prepared talks on various topics.
-Two talks about RESTful API,
-one about Django and Django REST Framework, the other about Serverless Framework.
-Speaking of Django, there is also a talk about GeoDjango.
+In Python Web Day, half of the six talks are about REST API. one about Django, other about serverless framework, and the other about micro service with machine learning application.

 +++

 ### Talk lineup (2/2)

-In Python Web Day, there are talks about...
+Also, there are various talks.

+- GeoDjango
 - Sphinx
 - Router (@color[#c98452](40 minutes))
-- Machine Learning Application

 Note:

-There are also other talks about Sphinx, about Router, and about machine learning application.
+We also have other talks about GeoDjango, about Sphinx and about Router.
 The talk about router is 40 minute talk.

 +++?image=about_additional_track/assets/python_web_day_look_here.png&size=contain